dmitrycello/yaglpp/docs/USAGE.md

 	}
 } application;
 ```

-> [!WARNING]
-> In order to use AFX-alike layout, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the [yaglpp.h](../include/yaglpp.h) library header, and rebuild the library.

 > [!NOTE]
 > AFX-alike layout is rather experimental, and at the moment has only two classes.
 But it could become very promising direction for development in the future.
+In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the [yaglpp.h](../include/yaglpp.h) library header, and rebuild the library.

 ### 5. Create YAGL++ project template
-At this point, it would be wise to save the performed work by creating a Visual Studio project template from the current project.
+At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
+Later, it would be possible to create a new one without the need to set all required parameters.
 Download the project icon [logo.png](logo.png), or use another one of a personal taste.
 Click **`Project menu -> Export Template...`**:

 ![15.png](15.png)